kingdonb/materialize-jekyll/about.md

 and is stronly recommended, to take a snapshot of any `database` S3 buckets first before upgrading, if feasible within your cluster's particular setup.

+The upgrade is not reversible because Postgres database upgrades are not reversible.
+(Of course with the right kind of backup you could do anything)

-#### Current Patch Level - v2.20.1 (latest)
+#### Current Patch Level - v2.20.2 (latest)

-The [v2.20.1][] patch represents a major upgrade for [database](https://github.com/teamhephy/postgres) users, and many important security fixes for all Hephy Workflow users.
-Users should upgrade as soon as possible.
-GKE cluster users will have to [take special steps][] to receive the upgrades safely, until v2.20.2 is made available.
+The [v2.20.2][] patch resolves the issue that caused GKE and some other cluster users to have to [take special steps][] to receive the database upgrades safely, prior to the v2.20.2 being made available.

 This release is tested and known to work with K8s clusters on <b>Amazon Web Services</b>, <b>Azure Kubernetes Service</b>, we also support users on <b>Google Kubernetes Engine</b> and <b>Kubernetes on DigitalOcean Engine</b>.
 Every release is always tested on <a href="https://github.com/kubernetes/minikube">Minikube</a>, too.